cloudmesh/cloudmesh-pi-burn/README.md

 **Step 3.** Download the latest Raspberry Pi Lite OS

+TODO: does this still work.
+E.g. do w not have to get the list of newest images first?

 The following command will download the latest images for Raspberry Lite OS.